mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## Upwork

-Upwork is a marketplace for freelancers (TODO: link).
-It's always been a klunky, unstable site, and they recently instituted a ridiculous fee hike (TODO: link), but it's the best option if you're hiring writers for the first time.
+[Upwork](https://www.upwork.com/) is a marketplace for freelancers.
+It's always been a klunky, unstable site, and they recently instituted a [ridiculous fee hike](https://twitter.com/deliberatecoder/status/1140821210906943488), but it's the best option if you're hiring writers for the first time.

 ### Advantages

 * There are many writers in one place, so you have to do less searching around.
 * Everyone's hourly rate is displayed publicly, so there's less work for the client in price discovery and negotiation.
 * Upwork has a built-in escrow service so you're protected from getting ripped off.
-  * Their escrow system also notoriously biases to favor clients over freelancers.
+  * In disputes, Upwork generally sides with clients, much to the chagrin of honest freelancers who get stuck with bad clients.
 * Upwork handles all tax reporting, so you don't need to collect tax information from your freelancer.
 * Upwork's default contract assigns the client the rights to all intellectual property created during the contract.

 ### Disadvantages

-* Upwork collects fees from both the client and freelancer, effectively making it XX% more expensive to hire someone.
+* Upwork collects fees from both the client and freelancer, effectively making it ~XX% (TODO: calculate this) more expensive to hire someone.
 * Once you begin working with someone through Upwork, you're contractually bound to pay them exclusively through Upwork (including Upwork fees) for two years.
 * Too many clients abuse the escrow system, which has driven many talented writers away from the platform.
 * Upwork [fails to eliminate phony freelancers](/upwork-scammer/) from its platform.